shudarshon/ansible_role/roles/jenkins-slave/README.md

 # Usage

+* Put Jenkins master key in files folder named as id_rsa.pub

-Make sure you have gcc installed in the system.
+* Make sure you have gcc installed in the system.
 Install pip in your system then install virtualenv globally.
 Then create python environment in the project root as following,

 ```
 $ virtualenv --python=/usr/bin/python .venv